Calgary Coin & Antique Home Chinese Reference Guide Index

 THIRD REFORM, introduced AD 10

 With gold now outlawed and the high value knife money demonetized, large transactions must have been difficult.
-To facilitate trade, a series of new denominations were added to the two already circulating.
-Small denominations were round coins of 1, 10, 20, 30, 40 and 50 Wu Shu.
-Large denominations were in the form of spade money from 100 to 1000 Wu Shu by intervals of 100.
-This brought the total number of denominations in use to sixteen:
+To facilitate trade a series of new small denominations round coins were added to those of the second reform, as 1, 10, 20, 30, 40 and 50 Wu Shu.
+Ten larger denominations were introduced in the form of spade money from 100 to 1000 Wu Shu by intervals of 100, bringing total number of denominations in useto sixteen:

-With the exception of the two types from the previous reform, and the value 1000 spades, all of the coins of this reform are rare, suggesting this was a very short-lived series, probably only for part of AD 10.
-There are several types for which we have never seen a genuine example, and cannot give any valuations.
-Fakes exist of all the rare types, so we recommend examining any specimens very closely.
+With the exception of the two types from the previous reform, and the value 1000 spades, all coins of this reform are rare suggesting this was a very short-lived series in use possibly for only part of AD 10.
+There are several types for which I have never seen a genuine example, and cannot give any valuations or yet provide images.
+Fakes exist of all the rare types, so I recommend examining any specimens very closely.

 value 100 spade